This page provides an overview of the script security architecture in Gecko.

 The system principal passes all security checks.
 It subsumes itself and all other principals.
 Chrome code, by definition, runs with the system principal, as do frame scripts.

 A content principal is associated with some web content and is defined by the origin of the content.
 For example, a normal DOM window has a content principal defined by the window's origin.
 A content principal subsumes only other content principals with the same origin.
-It is subsumed by the system principal, any expanded principals which include its origin, and any other content principals with the same origin.
+It is subsumed by the system principal, any expanded principals that include its origin, and any other content principals with the same origin.

 An expanded principal is specified as an array of origins: